Cavalier King Charles Spaniel

 This new-style spaniel had a rounded skull and flatter face than Charles’s, which soon became the dominant trait.
 The traditional toy spaniel of the Restoration age was made nearly extinct but not forgotten.
 They were preserved in portraits of ancestors hanging in stately manors in England.
 In the 1920s, enthusiasts wondered if the ancient toy spaniel still existed.
 Hence, a wealthy American, Roswell Eldridge, offered a cash reward to British breeders who could produce Old World Bleinheim Spaniels.
 Breeders created the Cavalier King Charles Spaniel – Cavalier as a nod to the royalist party that supported the Stuarts in the civil war and cost King Charles 1 his head.

-What about your Cavalier King Charles Spaniel?
+your Cavalier King Charles Spaniel today!

 Why Get Pet Insurance For Your Cavalier King Charles Spaniel?